zenodeapp/port-shifter/README.md

 # Port Shifter

-A port replacer (or resetter) for app.toml and config.toml files, used in Tendermint or CometBFT-based protocols.
+A port replacer (or resetter) for the configuration files used in Tendermint or CometBFT-based protocols.

 This has been written by ZENODE and is licensed under the MIT-license (see [LICENSE.md](./LICENSE.md)).

 ## Overview

-It can get quite time-consuming to replace the ports inside of the `app.toml` or `config.toml` files if you plan on running multiple nodes.
+It can get quite time-consuming to replace the ports inside of the `app.toml`, `config.toml` and `client.toml` files if you plan on running multiple nodes.
 This small repository aims to solve this problem by providing two scripts; both having the same purpose of simplifying the process of replacing the port values.

 ### 1. [shift-wizard.sh](shift-wizard.sh)